History of slavery in the Netherlands: Abolition

 Meanwhile, the United Kingdom had banned the slave trade.
-When William I returned from exile, he placated the British by not allowing a continuation of the transatlantic slave trade.
-This made them willing to give back the Dutch territories that had come under British protectorate during the wars, although the British retained the Cape Colony.
-Finally, the Dutch transatlantic slave trade was abolished in June 1814 by Royal Decree from William I. In May 1818, the United Kingdom and the Netherlands concluded an Anglo-Dutch Slave Trade Treaty, which, among other things, provided for the establishment of two Joint Courts of Justice to convict slavers who tried to evade the ban.
+When William I returned from exile, he placated the British by not allowing a continuation of the Dutch slave trade.
+This made them willing to give back the Dutch colonies that had come under British control during the wars, although the British retained the Cape Colony.
+Finally, the Dutch slave trade was abolished in June 1814 by Royal Decree from William I. In May 1818, the United Kingdom and the Netherlands concluded an Anglo-Dutch Slave Trade Treaty, which, among other things, provided for the establishment of two Joint Courts of Justice to convict slavers who tried to evade the ban.
 However, the legal slave trade within the Caribbean continued as usual.
-The United Kingdom abolished slavery in 1833, resulting in slaves fleeing from Sint Eustatius to the nearby British island of Saint Kitts.
+The United Kingdom abolished slavery in 1833, resulting in Dutch slaves fleeing from Sint Eustatius to the nearby British colony of Saint Kitts.

 Abolition of slavery

-The Netherlands abolished slavery in stages, first in the directly governed parts of the Dutch East Indies with effect from 1 January 1860 (Law establishing the Regulations on the Policy of the Government of the Netherlands Indies), then in Suriname and the Netherlands Antilles on July 1, 1863 (Emancipation Act).
+The Netherlands abolished slavery in stages, first in the directly governed parts of the Dutch East Indies with effect from 1 January 1860 (Law establishing the Regulations on the Policy of the Government of the Netherlands Indies), then in Suriname and the Netherlands Antilles on 1 July 1863 (Emancipation Act).
 On that day, about 35,000 slaves in Suriname and 12,000 slaves on the Dutch islands in the Caribbean were given their freedom.

 Slavery continued to exist in some parts of the Dutch East Indies under indirect rule.
-On the island of Sumbawa this lasted until March 31, 1910, on Samosir even longer.
+On the island of Sumbawa this lasted until 31 March 1910, on Samosir even longer.

 Ketikoti is an annual holiday in Suriname, and also among Afro-Surinamese and Afro-Antilleans in the Netherlands, to commemorate the abolition of slavery.
 In 1963, the statue of Kwakoe was unveiled in Paramaribo, Suriname's capital city to commemorate the abolition of slavery.
 Since 2002 there is an official monument for remembrance of slavery in the Kingdom of the Netherlands in Amsterdam, the National Slavery History Monument.